Last updated June 2021

 Payment arrangements vary, depending on the site:

 - Paid ads.
-Google, Yelp, Angie’s List, and several others sell ads.
+Google, Yelp, Angi (formerly Angie’s List), and several others sell ads.
 Some ads are clearly identified as such, but not always.
-For instance, it may not be clear that companies pay Angie’s List to promote their special offers or to coordinate purchases between businesses and the site’s users.
+For instance, it may not be clear that companies pay Angi to promote their special offers or to coordinate purchases between businesses and the site’s users.

 - Pay for favorable placement.
 Is it an ad?
 Is it a top search result?
-Google, Angie’s List, Yelp, and several others push companies to buy their way to the top of search results.
+Google, Angi, Yelp, and several others push companies to buy their way to the top of search results.
 If a business doesn’t pay, it’s often hard to find it.

 - Referral fees.
-Sites like Porch and HomeAdvisor (which is owned by the same company as Angie’s List) offer to connect you to businesses they promise they have screened.
-Each time you request one of these sites to help you find a company, it charges referral fees to the businesses it shows you.
+Sites like Thumbtack, Porch, and HomeAdvisor (which is owned by the same company as Angi) offer to connect you to businesses they promise they have screened.
+When you request referrals to service providers from these websites they charge referral fees to the businesses they show you.
 It’s usually not clear how each of these websites decides which of its customers (the businesses) are granted the privilege to pay large amounts of money to get your contact info as a sales lead.
 Sharing a company’s name with you is an apparent endorsement by the referring website, but these sites’ standards seem to be pretty low: We often find that businesses that get poor ratings in our independent surveys of consumers are allowed to participate with sites like HomeAdvisor and Porch.

 We accept ratings only from our subscribers/members and from other consumers we identify and randomly select to participate in our closed surveys.
 And we constantly screen ratings to prevent businesses from rating themselves.

 It’s less clear that other sites with customer reviews are equally concerned with delivering accurate ratings or preventing their clients (the companies) from “stuffing the ballot box.”
 Outfits such as Yelp allow some ratings to affect companies’ overall scores but suppress other ratings—and it’s not at all clear how they make these decisions.
-Others—for example.
-HomeAdvisor and Porch—promise to connect you to “approved” businesses but don’t appear picky about which ones they approve.
-And on most sites it’s remarkably easy for companies to manipulate ratings by submitting bogus surveys themselves or prodding their best customers—or friends—to submit positive reviews.
+Others—for example, HomeAdvisor and Porch—promise to connect you to “approved” businesses but don’t appear picky about which ones they approve.
+And on Google and many other sites it’s remarkably easy for companies to manipulate ratings by submitting bogus reviews themselves or prodding their best customers—or friends—to submit positive reviews.
 Even sites that allow ratings only from customers who have completed transactions through them can’t stop businesses from simply hiring themselves or their friends so they can post glowing reviews.

-Whenever possible, we report how much companies charge, based on research by our team of undercover shoppers who obtain multiple prices from companies for the exact same products or carefully specified jobs.
+Whenever possible, we report how much companies charge, based on research by our team of undercover shoppers.

 By rating companies separately for price and quality, we identify those that offer the best service and reasonable prices.
 A repeated theme in our reports is that you don’t have to pay more to get good service, advice, products, or work: The best companies are just as likely to charge low prices as the lousy outfits.
 In fact, we find that the worst companies tend to charge the highest fees (because they don’t get a lot of repeat business, they have to charge a lot to pay for the ads they need to buy).

-After more than 40 years of collecting prices, we’re still constantly shocked by how much more some companies charge than their nearby competitors for the exact same product or service.
-For example, we recently found one vet charges $182 to spay a seven-month-old, 25-pound dog, while another charges $1,101.
-One dentist charges $680 to do a simple single root canal on an adult premolar; another charges $1,391.
-To install a customer-supplied ceiling fan, we found that one electrician charges $150; another charges $425.
+After nearly 50 years of collecting prices, we’re still constantly shocked by how much more some companies charge than their nearby competitors for the exact same product or service.
+We often find some businesses charge prices that are more than double what others do for the exact same work.
 So you really do have to shop around, and our price ratings make that easier by identifying good price prospects.

 Even sites that report results from surveying consumers on costs don’t say much about how to avoid expensive companies.
 In our experience, because few consumers actually bother to put in the effort to shop around before buying or hiring, most don’t know whether they got a deal or got fleeced.

 Our ratings indicate big quality and price differences among companies.
-Other websites award as many high grades as possible.
+Other websites award mostly high grades.

 We’re more than just a ratings site.